iloudaros/tegrapower/README.md

 *   `num_runs`: The decorator will execute the decorated function this many times and average the energy results into a single output row.
 *   `interval_ms`: The sampling rate for `tegrastats`.
 50-100ms is good for short tests.

+> [!TIP]
-> **Note on Rails:** To find the correct rail names for your device, run `tegrastats` in your terminal and inspect the output.
+>**Note on Rails:** To find the correct rail names for your device, run `tegrastats` in your terminal and inspect the output.
 We recommend the following as starting points:
 >
 > | Jetson Model | Common Rail Names |
 > | :--- | :--- |